 The school is able to provide parents with details of how to support the teaching of Phonics, Spellings and Numeracy in the form of a booklet.
 Workshops on these areas may also take place and be led by the Headteacher and subject co-ordinators within school.

 Class teachers will set homework that is differentiated accordingly so as to allow all children to access it at their level.
-We also have subscriptions for online programmes such as TT Rockstars (for Key Stage 2 children) which will provide your child with the opportunity to practise literacy and numeracy skills at home as well as in school.
+We also have subscriptions for online programmes such as TT Rockstars (from Year 2 onwards) which will provide your child with the opportunity to practise literacy and numeracy skills at home as well as in school.

 What support will there be for my child’s overall well-being?

 All staff at Red Barn undertake annual training on Child Protection and are clear on the signs and strategies for dealing with children who are experiencing issues.
 There are four trained Designated Safeguarding Leads in place and these are the Headteacher, the Deputy Headteacher/SENCo and two senior teachers.
-Children have received talks from Childline and feel comfortable about talking to an adult if they have a problem.
+Children feel comfortable about talking to an adult if they have a problem.
 The annual questionnaire to children indicates that an overwhelming proportion of children feel that there is an adult for them to talk with in school should they have a need.

 The ELSAs attend ELSA supervision to share good practice with colleagues from different settings and these meetings are facilitated by an Educational Psychologist.
-Regarding needs of a medical nature, there are thirteen staff members trained in the delivery of First Aid and four Paediatric trained First Aiders in conjunction with our Health and Safety Policy.
+Regarding needs of a medical nature, there are ten staff members trained in the delivery of First Aid and three Paediatric trained First Aiders in conjunction with our Health and Safety Policy.

 We appreciate that lunchtimes can be a challenging time for children so we have taken measures to ensure that this is as well managed as possible.
 Some of our Learning Support Assistants are deployed to be pro-active in ensuring that your child experiences a positive lunchtime.
-The lunchtime staff are aware of the specific needs of pupils and are able to monitor and target intervention as and when is needed and would also monitor the ‘Friendship Stop’ with the aim of ensuring that children are happy through the lunch hour.
-Provision is made in the lunch hour so children have the opportunity to partake in sporting activities, use of the computers and supervised use of the Adventure Trail.
+The lunchtime staff are aware of the specific needs of pupils and are able to monitor and target intervention as and when is needed.
+Provision is made in the lunch hour so children have the opportunity to partake in sporting activities and supervised use of the Adventure Trail.
 There is a ‘Change for Life’ club run by school staff after school.
-The Personal Development Learning (PDL) curriculum is delivered at Red Barn Primary School and Relationships and Sex Education is taught in conjunction with the related policy.
+The Personal Development Learning (PDL) curriculum is delivered at Red Barn Primary School, and Relationships and Sex Education is taught in conjunction with the related policy.

 We also support children of Service families to help them cope with the demands of deployment.
 For children from Service families, we also offer a weekly opportunity to e-mail and send photos to any parent on deployment.
 We greatly appreciate our Service families informing us of when deployment is taking place in order for us to make the appropriate provision within school.
-Our SENCo attends a termly Forces Network meeting.
+Our SENCo and Forces Lead attend a termly Forces Network meeting.

 What specialist services and expertise are available at or accessed by the school?